QuinnKudz/Platformer/README.md

 The 3 controls implemented currently are the virtual joystick, accelerometer and physical controller.
 A game pad is useable if mainactivity.xml is altered by uncommenting the one line that is a comment and then commenting out the line below it.
 You will also need to uncomment the line in the MainActivity class.

+Posted you will find all of the core files needed to build said project.

 Assets used:
 With exception of a few classes and functions, the code was written alongside Ulf Benjaminsson’s videos for the course “Game Development for Android”.

  The class DebugTextRenderer was written by Ulf Benjaminsson, from https://pastebin.com/s6Cr6L31

  The class Random was written by Ulf Benjaminsson and acquired from https://pastebin.com/7m2r5PjV